 The charm for WordPress, for example, knows that it requires a database.
 It therefore has some code to deal with creating that connection and configuring the WordPress instance appropriately when it is told which database to connect to.
 Similarly, the MySQL charm knows that it is a database, and has code to create different types of database depending on what is required.
-The act of joining these services together causes this code to run, the WordPress charm saying what tables, users and data it requires, and the MySQL charm fulfilling that and acknowledging the task.
+The act of joining these applications together causes this code to run, the WordPress charm saying what tables, users and data it requires, and the MySQL charm fulfilling that and acknowledging the task.
 As you will see though, adding a relationship is much easier than even this brief explanation.

 Creating relationships is usually very straightforward.
-Simply deploy the two services:
+Simply deploy the two applications:

 juju deploy wordpress juju deploy mysql

-Then you create the relationship by specifying these two services with the
+Then you create the relationship by specifying these two applications with the

 juju add-relation mysql wordpress

-These services will then communicate and establish an appropriate connection, in this case WordPress using the available MySQL service for its database requirement, and MySQL generating and providing the necessary tables required for WordPress.
+These applications will then communicate and establish an appropriate connection, in this case WordPress using MySQL for its database requirement, and MySQL is generating and providing the necessary tables required for WordPress.

-In some cases, there may be ambiguity about how the services should connect.
+In some cases, there may be ambiguity about how the applications should connect.
 For example, in the case of specifying a database for the Mediawiki charm.

 juju add-relation mysql mediawiki error: ambiguous relation: "mediawiki mysql" could refer to "mediawiki:db mysql:db"; "mediawiki:slave mysql:db"

-The solution in this case is to specify the nature of the relation using the hook identifier.
-In this case, we want MySQL to provide the backend database for mediawiki, so this is what we need to enter:
+The solution is to specify the nature of the relation using the relation interface identifier.
+In this case, we want MySQL to provide the backend database for mediawiki ('db' relation), so this is what we need to enter:

 juju add-relation mysql mediawiki:db